 I am interested on how the ocean responds to climate-change forcing at different time and length scales.
 For example, how the mesoscale flow features have been changing due to changes in the atmospheric circulation, and also how does the strength of the ACC respond to the increasing strength of westerly winds over the Southern Ocean.
 In particular, I’ve been trying to delineate the role of barotropic and baroclinic processes that are involved in the ACC’s response to changing winds.

 Climate models cannot resolve all length scales of oceanic fluid motions and, therefore, they rely on parametrizing the collective effect the small-scale unresolved motions have on the larger scales that the models resolve.
-Understanding the underlying dynamics is crucial for developing and improving these parameterizations.
+Understanding the underlying dynamics is crucial for developing and improving these parametrizations.
+I’ve been investigating the role that the intrinsic ocean dynamics (i.e., mesoscale flows and smaller; typically unresolved by coupled climate models) have shaping the large-scale ocean flow at decadal time scales and the effect that these then have on feed back back to the atmosphere via air-sea interactions.

 In an attempt to bridge the gap between theory and simulation in climate science, my work has been focusing on probing the dynamics by which the ocean mesoscale eddies and bathymetric features interact with large-scale currents, like the ACC.
 I emphasize on understanding using theoretical tools aided with a series of conceptual models of increasing complexity, for example, quasi-geostrophic turbulence on a beta plane or a primitive equations-model with modest stratification in a channel.

-Planetary atmospheres self-organize into large-scale coherent structures that vary on time-scales much longer than those of the co-existing turbulent eddy motions.
+Planetary atmospheres self-organize into large-scale coherent structures that vary on time-scales much longer than those of the turbulence they co-exist with.
 Prominent examples are the Earth’s subtropical and polar jet streams.
-Often these large-scale features are eddy driven, that is they get their energy from the turbulence they are surrounded by.
+Often these coherent features are energized from the surrounding turbulence, i.e., they are eddy-driven.
+Understanding the dynamics of these large-scale features is vital for understanding the climate.

 Credit: NASA GSFC